nfleet/via/README.md

 Installing via
 --------------

+To install, provided you have the latest development version of Go installed, run:

+  go get github.com/co-sky-developers/via/

+Then copy the ``production.json`` or ``development.json`` configuration files and simply call it by running ``via``.

+You will need **rapidjson** in your system include path, and the latest development version of Go.
+See the [Go project page](https://code.google.com/p/go/) on how to install Go from source.

-Simply clone this repository and run ``go build -ldflags="-r ."``.
-The current working directory is required to be added in ``LD_LIBRARY_PATH`` because of the requirements of the generated
-C++ code from contraction hierarchies.
+The current working directory is required to be added in ``LD_LIBRARY_PATH`` because of the requirements of the generated C++ code from contraction hierarchies.
 See requirements for what you need to install.

 via includes source code of the contraction hierarchies project, see [here](http://algo2.iti.kit.edu/routeplanning.php) for more information, which is also licensed under the AGPL.